-The writer Angela Carer (1940 – 1992) is a much studied, celebrated and appreciated novelist, short story writer, poet, and journalist, who also wrote five significant radio plays produced by the BBC.
+The writer Angela Carter (1940 – 1992) is a much studied, celebrated and appreciated novelist, short story writer, poet, and journalist, who also wrote five significant radio plays produced by the BBC.

 Her writing is recognised for feminist, magical realism, and picaresque styles and genres.